SC: AG circulated an email saying vacancies across tribunals almost filled | www.lokmattimes.com

 Senior advocate Arvind Datar mentioned the tribunal vacancies matter before a bench headed by Chief Justice N.V.
 Ramana and comprising Justices A.S.
 Bopanna and Hima Kohli.

-Citing the email, he added that 'the process to fill up the vacancies in National Company Law Appellate Tribunal (NCLAT) will be finished today (Thursday), but National Company Law Tribunal (NCLT) will take some time'.
+Datar said, what's surprising is that the top struck down the ordinance, but then identical provisions were made.
+After a brief hearing, the bench said it will list the matter for hearing in March.

-The Chief Justice said the court has been informed that the remaining vacancies, including the Income Tax Appellate Tribunal will also be filled soon.
+In July last year, the top court struck down the provisions of tribunal law, which fixed tenure of members at 4 years.

-On February 16, expressing its discontent with the vacancies in the tribunals, the Supreme Court said some "knee-jerk" appointments were made by the Centre to fill up vacancies across the country, and the bureaucracy has been taking up the issue "lightly,"
+On February 16, this year, expressing its discontent with the vacancies in the tribunals, the Supreme Court said some "knee-jerk" appointments were made by the Centre to fill up vacancies across the country, and the bureaucracy has been taking up the issue acelightly".

 A bench headed by Chief Justice N.V.
 Ramana then observed that after a few appointments made initially, nothing substantial happened.
 The bench said the court is getting requests for the extension of time for National Company Law Tribunal (NCLT) matters, etc. The bench said: "Some knee-jerk appointments took place and nothing happened after that.
 We do not know the fate of members and many are retiring".
 The top court emphasized that the bureaucracy is taking the issue lightly.